alijmlzd/enMarkify/README.md

 See the demo: http://codepen.io/aliha/pen/aBLlh

 ## Usage
-includ `enmarkify.js` with zeptoJS or jQuery lib. call enMarkify with `$.enMarkify();`.
+include `enmarkify.js` with zeptoJS or jQuery lib. call enMarkify with `$.enMarkify();`.

 ## Options